 The cooks are each day responsible for shopping (with the group kitty money – kept by the guide) and preparing the evening meal, with breakfast stuffs (toast, cereal, eggs, fruit etc) purchased for the truck and prepared individually each morning.
 Lunch is the only meal you are required to purchase yourself each day.
 There is a fridge/freezer on board the truck and this stores the group and individual food – and can get extremely full if buying for a three day stretch!

-If the above sounds a bit too much like ‘roughing it’ – other companies offer options which include an on-board chef and/or staff to put up/take down the tents for you, some of which are also fully catered.
+If the above sounds a bit too much like ‘roughing it’ – other companies offer options to suit your budget which include an on-board chef and/or staff to put up/take down the tents for you, some of which are also fully catered.
 If this sounds more like what you are looking for check out Intrepid, Nomad, G Adventures – and for those who need a child friendly route – Dragoman.
+(Tour Radar offer all these Safari tours and more.
+If you’re ready to book, scroll to the bottom and claim your 5% discount.
+Valid on any tour – not just Safari’s!)

 - Victoria Falls National Park